mlswg/mls-protocol/draft-ietf-mls-protocol.md

 authenticating both the member's identity and the provided signing key, as described in {{credentials}}.

-The `capabilities` field indicates what protocol versions, ciphersuites, extensions, credential types, and non-default proposal types are supported by a client.
+The `capabilities` field indicates the protocol features that the client supports, including protocol versions, ciphersuites, credential types, non-default proposal types, and non-default extension types.
-Proposal and extension types defined in this document are considered "default" and thus need not be listed, while any credential types the application wishes to use MUST be listed.
+Proposal and extension types defined in this document are considered "default" and thus MAY not be listed, while any credential types the application wishes to use MUST be listed.
 Extensions that appear in the `extensions` field of a LeafNode MUST be included in the `extensions` field of the `capabilities` field, and the